rnbochsr/yr_of_the_jellyfish/README.md

 * Modifying the `/etc/hosts` file allowed the website to load!
 Remember this for future pentests.
 * `ftp` didn't connect in a useful manner from my IP.
 It would connect but then I couldn't pass anything.
 * `sftp` connected and was *interactive!!* Now try to use some password cracking for `robyn`, `admin`, & `anonymous`.
-* `ftp` on the Kali attack box connects without any issues.
+* `ftp` on the THM Kali attack box connects without any issues.
 It allowed me to interact.
 Now to see if I can brute the password.
 * `http://robyns-petshop.thm:8000` gets you to a page that says enter your ID `...:8000/ID_Here`. `robyn`, `admin`, & `staff` don't work.
 Look for other options.
 * `http://robyns-petshop.thm:8096` is a login page for Jellyfin.
 It seems to be a media player and control panel.
 I'll try to manual brute forcing logins.
 * `https://robyns-petshop.thm/business` is a login page.
 It is asking for `Business Credentials Please`.
 User Name/password.